irmakeris/react-implemented-with-theme/README.md

 # REACT TMDB MOVIE CATALOG
 React TMDB Movie Catalog is a responsive movie search and view engine made with ReactJS using continuosly updated data from The Movie Database (TMDB).
+This project is created for only personal development and practical purposes, no commercial purpose is pursued.

 ## Live Demo
 A live demo can be viewed at https://react-implemented-with-theme.stackblitz.io